monacofj/kobrapy/docs/exercise-directions.md

  * give the development team access to the newly created repository;

- * clone your repository and copy KhobraPy source into your work tree
+ * clone your repository and copy KobraPy source into your work tree

  * follow the instructions given in `docs/CONTRIBUTING.md`.